Migration Act 1958: 2018: Migration Amendment (Strengthening the Character Test) Bill 2018

-In 25 October 2018, the Australian Immigration Minister David Coleman introduced the Migration Amendment (Strengthening the Character Test) Bill 2018 in response to anecdotal reports by Australian police forces that some judges had reduced criminal sentences to avoid triggering the criminal record threshold for mandatory visa cancellations under Section 501.
+On 25 October 2018, the Australian Immigration Minister David Coleman introduced the Migration Amendment (Strengthening the Character Test) Bill 2018 in response to anecdotal reports by Australian police forces that some judges had reduced criminal sentences to avoid triggering the criminal record threshold for mandatory visa cancellations under Section 501.
 The proposed Bill did not differentiate between adult and under-18 year old offenders, allowing the deportation of adolescent offenders.
 Despite opposition from New Zealand High Commissioner Annette King, the Law Council of Australia, Australian Human Rights Commission, and the United Nations High Commissioner for Refugees (UNHCR), the Migration Amendment Bill 2018 passed its first reading on 25 October.
 However, the bill lapsed at the dissolution of the Australian Parliament on 11 April 2019, prior to the 2019 Australian federal election held on 18 May 2019.

 2018–2019: "Medevac bill"

 The Home Affairs Legislation Amendment (Miscellaneous Measures) Bill 2018, dubbed the Medevac bill, introduced amendments to the Migration Act (and two other Acts), in order to give greater weight to medical opinion in allowing the medical evacuation of asylum seekers to Australia from Nauru (previously held in the Nauru Regional Processing Centre) and Manus Island (previously held in the Manus Regional Processing Centre).
 After discussion the amended bill passed in the House by 75 votes to 74 and passed in the Senate by 36 votes to 34, as the Home Affairs Legislation Amendment (Miscellaneous Measures) Act 2019.

 However, the 2018 ruling was overturned in December 2019, after 37 votes to 35 supported the government's move to repeal the law.